chesterking123/chesterking123/README.md

 Hello! 👋 Welcome to my GitHub page.

-About Me: I’m an aspiring Data Scientist | Data Analyst
+About Me: I’m an aspiring Data Scientist | Data Analyst.

 Connect with me on these platforms